Wessagusset Colony: First Wessagusset colony

-An advance team of 60 settlers arrived at the Plymouth Colony in May 1622.
-They had voyaged to the New World on board the Sparrow, an English fishing vessel which was sailing to the coast of Maine.
+An advance team of 60 settlers arrived at the Plymouth Colony in May 1622 aboard the Sparrow, an English fishing vessel which was sailing to the coast of Maine.
 The team traveled the final 150 mi down the New England coast in a shallop with three members of the Sparrows crew.
 These colonists stayed only briefly in Plymouth before scouting the coast in their shallop to find a site for their colony.
 After finding one, they negotiated for the land with Chief Aberdecest and returned to Plymouth, sending the shallop back to the Sparrow and awaiting the remainder of the colonists.

 The main body of colonists set off from London in April 1622 aboard the Charity and the Swan.
 Richard Greene, Thomas Weston's brother-in-law, was the initial leader of the group.
-The group arrived in Plymouth in late June and moved into their settlement the following month.
+They arrived in Plymouth in late June and moved into their settlement the following month.
 By the end of September, the colony was established, the Swan was moored in Weymouth Fore River, and the Charity returned to England.

 Relations were initially cordial between the two colonies, and the men of the Wessagusset assisted Plymouth with their harvest, but the people of Plymouth accused them of stealing.
 Indians soon complained to Plymouth that the Wessagusset colonists were stealing their corn, but Plymouth had no authority over the new colony and could only send them a "rebuke".
 Wessagusset was consuming food too quickly because of the disorder of the colony, as reported by Plymouth's Governor Bradford, and it became apparent that they would run out before the end of the winter.
-In addition, Plymouth was also low on supplies due to spending additional time during the growing season building fortifications, rather than growing crops.
+In addition, Plymouth was also low on supplies due to spending additional time during the growing season building fortifications rather than growing crops.